Romani culture: Sports

+Politics

+The involvement of Roma in politics is increasing; however, it continues to be impeded by systemic underrepresentation, bias, and electoral manipulation.
+Although millions of Romani individuals reside throughout Europe, activists encounter the dual challenge of participating in mainstream political parties versus establishing ethnic-based political coalitions, which are frequently obstructed by the community's geographic distribution.

 Professions

 Some Romani occupations are crafts like metalworking, playing music, animal trading, and fortune-telling.

 Film

 Romani people have their own films.
+A Romani film is a cinematic piece that focuses on the culture, history, or experiences of Romani individuals.
+These films frequently delve into themes such as nomadism, the preservation of culture, and the systemic discrimination that the Roma have encountered throughout history.
+Tony Gatlif is known for creating numerous films that highlight Roma culture.

 Education

 Generally, Romani people are less educated than other people in the country where they live.
 Generally speaking, 10% of Romani people, 20% of Romani boys and 25% of Romani girls are illiterate.
 The average literacy rate in europe is 98.77%.

 In England, 60% of all pupils reached the expected standard in all of English reading, writing and mathematics.
 Of children identified as Gypsy/Roma, 18% met the expected standard.
 For those identified as Travellers of Irish Heritage, the figure was 21%.
 As is common across a range of education indicators, girls outperformed boys.
 19% of Gypsy/ Roma girls, and 22% of Traveller of Irish Heritage girls reached the expected standard compared to 16% of Gypsy/ Roma boys, and 19% of Traveller of Irish Heritage boys.
 31% of state-funded school pupils identified as Travellers of Irish Heritage attained GCSEs in English and maths at grade 4 or above – which is described as a 'standard pass'.
 The figure for pupils identified Gypsy/Roma was lower, at 16%.
 Nationally, 65% of state-funded school pupils attained these qualifications.
 The total number of pupils identified as Traveller of Irish heritage and Gypsy/ Roma at the end of the secondary phase, key stage four, is very small.
 In the summer 2023 DfE data, there were around 1,400 Gypsy/ Roma pupils and 190 Travellers of Irish Heritage at the end of key stage four, out of around 607,000 pupils overall.

 For Bulgaria in 2011 the share of Romani with university degree reached 0.3%, while 6.9% have secondary education; the same share was 22.8%/47.6% for Bulgarians.
 (Note: In 2011 the share of Romani with university degree reached 0.3%, while 6.9% have secondary education; the same share was 22.8%/47.6% for Bulgarians.)